GLOBAL SUZUKI

 • Introduce eco-drive support equipment and improve fuel efficiency of transportation vehicles

-• Promote the use of transportation by rail
+• Promote the use of transportation by rail (modal shift)

 • Reduce CO2 emissions from Suzuki’s entire transportation activities in Japan